adityacse01/pyhtonproject/README.md

 Demo project using Travis CI to build and test a Python project.

+This application has some simple Python code and test classes using `unittest` to test the code.
+By convention, the test class files end in `_test.py`.

+### Building the Application

 [Travis-CI](https://travis-ci.com) is a continuous integration server for building, testing, and deploying software projects.
 It works with many lanaguages and integrates easily with Github.

-### Building the Application

-Python doesn't require compilation, so its pretty simple.
+The Travis configuration information is in [.travis.yml](.travis.yml).
 Travis runs Python apps in a virtualenv.
-Use `pip` to add any packages your project needs to the virtualenv, such as Django.
-There are a few package managers available that work with `pip`, but the simplest way is to put your required packages in a file named `requirements.txt` and tell Travis to run:
+If your project requires any packages (such as Django), use `pip` to add the required packages to the virtualenv.
+The simplest way to do this (automatically) is to list your required packages in a file named `requirements.txt` and tell Travis to run:
 ```shell
 pip install -r requirements.txt
 ```